gkarsan/ContactsAPI/README.md

-	GET /Contacts/GetAll : Get all contacts (including the corresponding skills) GET /Contacts/GetAllNoChild : Get all contacts (without the corresponding skills) GET /Contacts/GetById{id} : Get one contact (including it's skills) POST /Contacts/Add : Add a contact (in body, it can contain initial skill list) POST /Contacts/AddWithSkills : Add a contact (in body, it cannot contain initial skill list) PUT /Contacts/Update : Update a contact (wip should skill by included, if so how) DELETE /Contacts/Delete{id} : delete a contact (and any reference to skills, but not skills (check))
+	GET /Contacts/GetAll : Get all contacts (including the corresponding skills) GET /Contacts/GetAllNoChild : Get all contacts (without the corresponding skills) GET /Contacts/GetById{id} : Get one contact (including it's skills) POST /Contacts/Add : Add a contact (in body, it can optionally contain initial skill list) POST /Contacts/AddWithSkills : Add a contact (in body, it cannot contain initial skill list) PUT /Contacts/Update : Update a contact (wip should skill by included, if so how) DELETE /Contacts/Delete{id} : delete a contact (and any reference to skills, but not skills (check))